chdsbd/kodiak/docs/docs/recipes.md

 # note: remove the "[bot]" suffix from GitHub Bot usernames.
 # Instead of "dependabot-preview[bot]" use "dependabot-preview".
 auto_approve_usernames = ["dependabot-preview"]

+# if using `update.always`, add dependabot-preview to the blacklist to allow
+# dependabot to update and close stale dependency upgrades.
+[update]
+blacklist_usernames = ["dependabot-preview"]
 ```

 ## The Favourite